 One time I worked at an office where one of my coworkers was having an issue with someone else in our department.
 When she went to her supervisor for help, instead of mediating the issue, her supervisor gave my coworker a book to read so she could solve the issue herself.
 I wholeheartedly believe in the power of books, but reading that book would not have solved the inherent power dynamic that her supervisor failed to see.

-I tell this story to illustrate a point: some issues in a workplace (especially around IDEA) can only be solved by a top down approach.
+I tell this story to illustrate a point: some issues in a workplace (especially around IDEA) can only be solved by a top-down approach.
 Equity is a book for organizational leaders to learn how to create the most change.
-Other folks in the organization can only do so much to advance IDEA, but they will always fall short in making substantial and sustainable organizational transformation if they do not have the support from the leaders.
+Other folks in the organization can only do so much to advance IDEA, but they will always fall short in making substantial and sustainable organizational transformations if they do not have support from the leaders.

 Since people on that leadership team believe in the power of books to solve problems, I would have recommended that book to them (spoiler alert: they needed Equity for more issues than the one in the story).